awendland/blog/_posts/2014-03-28-android-the-better-ux.md

 ---
 ### Intro

 What's the best looking smartphone?
 Quickly the obvious response is given, "iPhone".
 The leader in innovation, design, functionality, usability, friendliness... et cetara.
-I'd like to challenge this widespread assumptions and propose that, in fact, Android provides a better net user experience.
+I'd like to challenge this widespread assumptions and propose that, in fact, Android provides a better net user experience.<!--break-->

 I'll start off with one stipulation, this argument only holds merit if the large amount of sub-par Android apps is ignored.
 Android did not impose a solid set of design guidelines until relatively recently and there are many apps that continue to look outdated.
 Instead, I'll focus on the new-breed of high quality apps gracing the Play Store as well as the core UX features of the Android system.

 ### Reason 1: Alerts

 Android has mastered all things notification; first on the list comes how it handles alerts.
 Android alerts user about a new notification in a subtle, non-instrusive way.
 It rolls the text over the statusbar then fades the statusbar back to its prior state.
-Unlike iOS, it never overlays the user's current screen or interrupts the user's flow.<!--break-->
+Unlike iOS, it never overlays the user's current screen or interrupts the user's flow.

 First observe how iOS handles notifications: